insights-workshop/insights-workshop.github.io/_pages/2022/program.md

 <span class="time">9:00–10:00</span> Invited talk: [Barbara Plank](https://bplank.github.io/) (LMU Munich)

+**Off the Beaten Track: On Serendipity and Turning "Failures" into Signal**

+> In this talk, I'll first reflect upon the research process in current NLP and discuss how the principle of serendipity can play an important role in the design of research projects.
+In the second part, I will provide a series of examples to illustrate how something perceived as "noise" can yield research opportunities.
+These include leveraging  fortuitous data like meta-data for low-resource NLP, human disagreement in labelling, and I will also provide some puzzling results on an understudied BERT detail.

 <span class="time">10:00–10:30</span> Thematic Session 1: Improving Evaluation Practices

 > - *Replicability under Near-Perfect Conditions – A Case-Study from Automatic Summarization* <br /> Margot Mieskes [[PDF]](https://aclanthology.org/2022.insights-1.23/), [[Video]](https://underline.io/events/284/sessions/10984/lecture/52739-replicability-under-near-perfect-conditions-%E2%80%93-a-case-study-from-automatic-summarization)